Moddable-OpenSource/moddable/documentation/commodetto/commodetto.md

 Each block returned is a bitmap.
 The `width` and `height` fields of the bitmap indicate the dimensions of the block.
 The width and height can change from block to block.
 The `x` and `y` properties indicate the placement of the block relative to the top-left corner of the full JPEG image.
 Blocks are returned in a left-to-right, top-to-bottom order.

 The same bitmap object is used for all blocks, so the contents of the block change after each call to `read`.
 This means an application cannot collect all the blocks into an array for later rendering.
-To do that, the application needs to make a copy of the data from each block.
+To do that, the application must copy the data from each block.

 Using a renderer, it is straightforward to incrementally send a JPEG image to a display block-by-block as it is decoded, eliminating the need to copy the data of each block.
 The Poco renderer documentation includes an example of this technique.

+#### Streaming decode

+The preceding sections explain how to decode a JPEG image when the full compressed JPEG image is available.
+The JPEG decoder can also be used to decode a streaming JPEG image, that is decode JPEG data as it arrives over the network.
+This approach has the advantage of eliminating the need to store the entire compressed JPEG image in memory.
+Instead, network buffers are pushed to the JPEG decoder as they arrive, and `read` is used to retrieve as many decoded blocks as possible from the available buffers.

+To use the JPEG decoder in streaming mode, call the constructor with no arguments:

+	let decoder = new JPEG();

+As data arrives, push `ArrayBuffer` containing the data to the decoder:

+	decoder.push(buffer);

+After the final buffer arrives, call `push` with parameters to indicate the end of the data stream.
+Failure to do this may result in blocks missing from the bottom of the image:

+	decoder.push();

+The JPEG decoder `ready` property indicates blocks are available to be read.
+The first time the `ready` property returns true also indicates that the JPEG header has been successfully parsed and the JPEG `width` and `height` properties have been initialized.

+	decoder.push(buffer);
+	while (decoder.ready) {
+		let block = decoder.read();
+		// render block
+	}

 > **Note:** Commodetto uses the excellent public domain [picojpeg](https://code.google.com/archive/p/picojpeg/) decoder, which is optimized to minimize memory use.
 Some quality and performance are sacrificed, but the results are generally quite good.
-Small changes have been made to picojpeg to eliminate compiler warnings; those changes are part of the Moddable SDK source code distribution.
+Small changes have been made to picojpeg to eliminate compiler warnings; those changes are included in the Moddable SDK source code distribution.

 ### PNG